 Solar parks in Morocco

-To supply 25 percent of Mærsk’s fleet with green methanol, solar parks must be built in Morocco, corresponding to 60 percent of Falster’s area.
+To supply 25 percent of Mærsk’s fleet with green methanol, the size of the needed solar parks if built in Morocco, corresponds to 60 percent of Falster’s area.
 It is Maersk’s goal that the company’s entire fleet sail on green fuels by 2040.
 This will require solar parks in an area equivalent to two and a half times Falster’s (247 percent) if they are indeed built in Morocco.

 If we take the area of one of the world’s largest solar parks, namely Bhadla Solar Park in India, Maersk will need the production of electricity from 22 parks of Bhadla’s size.
 Bhadla Solar Park covers an area of 5700 hectares.